 While Lord Shiva was carrying his wife’s dead body to Kailesh Parvat, Parvati’s eyes fell in the lake, and this is why the city was then called Nainital.

 Although I tend to avoid very touristy places and indulge in some lesser known spots, I did like the vibe I sensed in Nainital.
-I wanted to stay there at least one night to enjoy the view of the lake during and after the sunset but it was not possible.
-This inevitably made me leave with the promise that I will have to go back.
+This is why it’s not unlikely that one day I will go back.